jbellis/jamm/README.md

-The best way to use `MemoryMeter` is to start the JVM with "-javaagent:<path to>/jamm.jar" in order to use the `Instrumentation` strategy to guess objects sizes.
+The best way to use `MemoryMeter` is to start the JVM with "-javaagent:<path to>/jamm.jar" in order to use the `Instrumentation` strategy to guess objects' sizes.

 `MemoryMeter` can be used in your code like this: